snorkman88/suntastic/README.md

 For the latching of the output, low power [SN74AUP2G02](https://www.ti.com/lit/ds/symlink/sn74aup2g02.pdf?ts=1706885625366&ref_url=https%253A%252F%252Fwww.google.com%252F) NOR gates will be used.
 These gates will also be powered by the 4.3V bus.

 The load switch will be a [TPS22917](https://www.ti.com/lit/ds/symlink/tps22917.pdf?ts=1706648579344&ref_url=https%253A%252F%252Fwww.google.com%252F).

+In summary this circuit makes sure the embedded device stays de-energised until the supercapacitor is fully charged

 ## Watchdog timer
 The external watchdog timer that will trigger a reset in case of a software bug/glitch or brownout will be a [TPL5010](https://www.ti.com/lit/ds/symlink/tpl5010.pdf?ts=1706954677109&ref_url=https%253A%252F%252Fwww.google.com%252F) from Texas Instrument.